Biology

 -

-Rhinology: Study of nose and olfactory organs.
+Rhinology: the study of the nose and olfactory organs.

 -

-Sonography: Study of ultrasound imaging.
+Sonography: The study of ultrasound imaging.

 -

-Saurology: Study of lizards.
+Saurology: The study of lizards.

 -